 The Guidance for the Decanting of Contact Water in inland, ocean, and coastal waters is provided in Appendix 7-L3.
-(Note: the document is in the process of being updated by the Spill Response Countermeasures Workgroup).

 Ocean Dumping

 This document provides RRT3with guidance and decision-making tools to support and assist FOSC/UC actions within the region when they are pursuing emergency permission for ocean dumping to mitigate pollution or the threat of pollution when other conventional disposal methods are not viable.
 The information contained within this document was developed strictly to identify issues and provide consistent viewpoints and procedures to assist the FOSC/UC and alleviate potential barriers that may inhibit the decision and permit process.